andjoer/Digital_Humanities_LLM/Annotation/README.md

-# Text Annotation App
+# Text and Image Annotation App
-Simple App to annotate texts and text spans.
+Simple App to annotate texts, text spans and images.
+Customizable with a YAML file.

 Work in progress